PSST-Challenge/PSST-Challenge.github.io/docs/join.md

 ### A quick look at the data

-To get started with the data, have a look at this short example, where we simly print data from the first four records in the corpus:
+To get started with the data [using our toolkit](https://github.com/PSST-Challenge/psstdata), have a look at this short example, where we simply print data from the first four records in the corpus:

 ```python
 import psstdata